theopn/dotfiles/tmux/tmux-help-doc.md

 # Tmux

-Tmux is a terminal multiplexer that is highly customizable.
+Tmux is a highly customizable terminal multiplexer.

 Terminologies: